doronz88/fa/README.md

 ```
 usage: keystone-find-opcodes [-h] [--bele] [--or] arch mode code

-use keystone to search for the suppliedopcodes
+use keystone to search for the supplied opcodes

 positional arguments:
   arch        keystone architecture const (evaled)